 Ever evolving stories, the 2020 cat sanctuary crisis…

-Ever experience the cliche about how hard it is to hit a moving target in real time?
 If so, you’ll appreciate how hard it is to pin RIOC down to a consistent explanation about the cat sanctuary crisis.
-If you haven’t, you get a clear, disappointing view of why citizens increasingly distrust government, especially here on Roosevelt Island.

-Trouble started when Parks & Recreation Director Mary Cuneen told Wildlife Freedom Foundation (WFF) leader Rossana Ceruzzi that her group must stop using a tap in Southpoint to get water for the adjacent cat sanctuary.
+The trouble started when RIOC Parks & Recreation Director Mary Cuneen abruptly denied Wildlife Freedom Foundation (WFF) founder Rossana Ceruzzi use of a tap in Southpoint for vital water supplies for the nearby cat sanctuary.

-The reason: it was impacting the sprinkler system.
+The reason: Cunneen said it was impacting the sprinkler system.

 That’s right.
-Water for drinking and sanitation in the 7 year old sanctuary suddenly cited inhibiting the perfection of RIOC’s watering of the park.
-But isn’t it supposed to be natural and hasn’t suffered any kind of drought?
-Well, never mind.
+Water for drinking and sanitation in the 7-year-old sanctuary suddenly inhibited the perfection of RIOC’s watering of the park.

-Seeking resolution of the 2020 cat sanctuary crisis, Cuneen pushed three solutions harder after throwing the rescuers into crisis mode.
+Seeking resolution, Cuneen offered three solutions after throwing the rescuers into crisis mode.

 - Volunteers could use water from a tap installed at some future date at the Southtown comfort station.
 That would require lugging buckets of water over the full width of the Island, roughly the length of a football field, and was more a lump it or leave proposition than a solution.